Murder of Tristan Brübach

 Tristan Brübach (3 October 1984 – 26 March 1998) was a 13-year-old German boy who was murdered in the Frankfurt suburb of Höchst.
 His murder remains unsolved.

 Life

 Tristan Brübach was born on 3 October 1984 in Frankfurt am Main to parents Iris and Bernd.
-Iris died of cancer in 1995, leaving Bernd to raise Tristan alone.
+Iris died by suicide in 1995, leaving Bernd to raise Tristan alone.
 Brübach grew up in Höchst and Unterliederbach, both suburban neighbourhoods on the outer fringes of Frankfurt.
 He attended Walter Kolb Primary School in Höchst before going to secondary school in Sindlingen, another suburb of Frankfurt.

 Tristan was described as shy but very streetwise, spending a lot of his free time walking around his neighbourhood with no specific purpose.
-He was extremely fond of animals: despite his shyness in all other scenarios, he would regularly approach strangers of all ages who were walking their dogs, so that he could enter into conversation with them about their pets.
+He owned a pet rabbit and was extremely fond of animals: despite his shyness in all other scenarios, he would regularly approach strangers of all ages who were walking their dogs, so that he could enter into conversation with them about their pets.

 Murder

+Brübach had attended school until 1:30 p.m. when he was excused after complaining about back pain.
+A fellow student confirmed that Brübach entered a line bus bound for Frankfurt-Höchst railway station.
+Between 2:00 p.m. and 2:20 p.m., a friend of Brübach saw him still riding public transport.
+The friend, who was seated in a different bus, unsuccessfully attempted to get Brübach's attention, then exited the vehicle at the next stop to walk to Höchst train station on foot, but went home after he did not find him there.
+A student walking home saw Brübach sitting on a bench by himself at the train station 2:15 p.m. and 2:25 p.m.